WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Interesting: I Can Boot Multiple Instances Of This Application Which (Since Its Locked) Means That I Cant Close Any Instances Of It

-I Went Back And Added Some Stuff I Said To My Sunshine
+I Went Back And Added Some Stuff I Said To My [[Explicitly Showcased/Sunshine/Sunshine\|Sunshine]]

 Just Diagnosed Someone With Autism And They Were Like "Yep"

-Ive Got More Things To Do Than I Have Time To Sleep But Tolorrow I Have Things To Do So Its Time To Sleep?
+Ive Got More Things To Do Than I Have Time To Sleep But Tomorrow I Have Things To Do So Its Time To Sleep?

 I Didnt Sleep I Messed With The Laptop